husams/p1_navigation/Report.md

 ## Implementation

-1. model.py :
+- model.py :

 Contains the implementation of the neural network

-2. replay_memory.py
-3. agent.py
+- replay_memory.py:

+Contains the implementation of the circular buffer, the class has two methods one used to add experience, and anther one used to sample random experience

+- agent.py:

+Contains the main agent code which used for training, The implementation based on the code from the excretes, the code contains 4 main methods

+1. step:  Add new experience and update Q-Network when every n number of steps
+2. act: Run inference using Q-Network to predict the next action based on the current state.
+3. learn: Update Q-Network when every n number of steps.
+4. soft_update: Update target Q-Network.

+- Navigation.ipynb:

+Contains the Q-Learning algorithm (Code block 4), and testing (Code block 5)

 ## Training result